kris098e/5th_term/5th_term/formal_languages_data_processing/exam/exam notes.md

 #### Table
 ![[Pasted image 20240122123541.png]]
 ### SLR(1)
+> JsMachine: may use different state numbering, but it corresponds to the same thing

 The only difference from `LR(0)` and `SLR(1)` is that in the parsing table, when we reduce, we only put the `reduce` action in the columns of the terminals which are in the follow of the left hand side.
 #### Table
 ![[Pasted image 20240122123233.png]]